-If your site is composed of several tens of pages built with the Divi Builderit would be counterproductive to remove Divi's shortcodes by hand.
-It would be tedious and it could drive you totally crazy!
+If your site is composed of several dozen pages built with the Divi BuilderIt would be counterproductive to delete Divi shortcodes by hand.
+It would be tedious and it could drive you crazy!

 - in the dashbord, you will find most of the essential information like :

 I suggest you see Shortcode Cleaner in action in the following video: